 Vietnamese name generally contains three parts: family name or surname, middle name, and last name.
 Vietnamese family name comes first and then middle name and last name.
 For example Phan Van Khai, Phan is the family name, Khai is the first name and Van is the middle name.

-It is always a good idea to ask a native speaker which name is the family name and which name you should call your partner.
+It is always a good idea to ask a Vietnamese person which name is the family name and which name you should call your him or her.
 Vietnamese always say the first name when they want to mention someone.

-A married Vietnamese woman always retains her maiden name; she will use her husband’s last name on occasions for formal addressing only.
+Unlike US and Western culture, A married Vietnamese woman always keeps her family name.
+She will rarely use her husband’s last name on occasions for formal addressing only.

 You should address people using official titles such as General, Committee Member, or Doctor whenever possible.